Skip to main content

 Pay at the pump: Gas prices by state

-Gas prices increased 1.8% nationally in January 2025, but some states have more pumped up prices than others.
+Gas prices increased 0.8% nationally in February 2026, but some states have more pumped up prices than others

 What’s the cost of getting from A to B?
-It turns out that filling the tank has a different impact on depending on location, with some states offering more budget-friendly prices than others.
+It turns out that the price of filling the tank depends on location, with some states offering more budget-friendly prices than others.

 Paying up

-Currently, AAA reports the national average price for a gallon of regular gasoline stands at $3.15, with premium gasoline averaging $3.98 per gallon.2
+Currently, AAA reports the national average price for a gallon of regular gasoline stands at $3.72.That’s the highest price for regular gas since October 2023.3

 Average gas prices by state